aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLT in C++ Applications" h2="Convert EPUB to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is used to create and publish digital books.
+However, it is not compatible with Microsoft Excel, which is a popular spreadsheet application.
+Therefore, it is necessary to convert EPUB to XLT in order to open and edit the file in Excel.

-Converting EPUB to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for EPUB to XLT Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for file format conversion.
+It offers a simple two-step process for converting EPUB to XLT.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+This process is easy to use and requires minimal coding.
+It also ensures that the converted file is of high quality and accuracy.
+Moreover, Aspose.Total for C++ is a reliable and secure solution that can be used for large-scale file format conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}